-Sera from many animal species contain non-specific inhibitors to hemagglutination which, unless removed, can lead to false-positive results.
+Sera from many animal species contain non-specific inhibitors to hemagglutination which can lead to false-positive results.
 Different methods can be used to remove non-specific inhibitors, however, treatment with the supplied receptor destroying enzyme (RDE) is recommended for the reference antisera provided in this kit.
-If it is suspected that the inhibitors have not been completely removed an increased concentration of RDE can be used.
-If RDE treatment is unsuccessful, alternative methods may be (1) heat and periodate or (2) trypsin, heat and periodate.
-Use the following procedure with the RDE supplied in this kit.
+If it is suspected that the inhibitors have not been completely removed see Troubleshooting p.
+11. Use the following procedure with the RDE supplied in this kit.